Cost Recovery Programs, Fee Collection and Fee Payment in Alaska

 Observer coverage for vessels in the partial coverage category is funded through a system of fees based on the ex-vessel value of their harvest of groundfish and halibut.

-- Instructions on how to pay fees using eFISH for the following programs:
+- Cost Recovery fees are due for the following programs:

 - Aleutian Islands Pollock - Payments due by December 31.